Skip to content

 Key Takeaway

-Complete guide to using QR codes on product packaging — labels, inserts, smart packaging, EU Digital Product Passport compliance, bulk QR for SKUs, sizing rules, and dynamic campaigns.
-Learn placement best practices, food safety requirements, and how to track every scan.
+QR codes on product packaging: labels, inserts, smart packaging, EU Digital Product Passport compliance, bulk SKU generation, and scan tracking best practices.

 Why QR Codes on Product Packaging Are No Longer Optional